barberofseville/ComposableChessPieces/README.md

 # ComposableChessPieces
-Dapp for giving NFT chess powers
+Dapp for giving NFT chess powers using chessboard.js and scaffold-eth